mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.rst

 Drivers MUST report an error if this option is specified and the scheme is not ``mongodb+srv``.

-This option is primarily used to limit the number of mongos connections that may be created for sharded topologies.
+This option is used to limit the number of mongos connections that may be created for sharded topologies.

 srvServiceName